Luxxgit2k4/blogsite/README.md

 # Blog Site
 ## Description

-This is a simple blog site that showcases a clean and responsive layout for a personal or professional blog wich is created using Tailwind and Javascript.
+This is a blog site that showcases a clean and responsive layout for a personal or professional blog wich is created using Tailwind and Javascript.
 The project includes features like a theme toggle for light and dark modes, a hamburger menu for mobile navigation, and a "back to top" button for better user experience.
 This project is ideal for practice Tailwind and JavaScript.

 ## Features